KornShell: History

+Following the issues with the ksh2020 branch and its abandonment, a new repository was created in May 2020 for the ksh93u+m branch, based on the last stable AT&T release (ksh93u+ 2012-08-01) where bugfix development actively continues.

 Primary contributions to the main software branch

 For the purposes of the lists below, the main software branch of KSH is defined as the original program, dating from July 1983, up and through the release of KSH2020 in late 2019.

 Continuing development of follow-on versions (branches) of KSH have split into different groups starting in 2020 and are not elaborated on below.

 Primary individual contributors

 The following are listed in a roughly ascending chronological order of their contributions: